Ed30/Starling-Savings/README.md

     * Assumptions were made, such as one account and one saving goal only per client.
     * Hard-coded profile image, goal id and goal target amount to cut down on API calls.

+### Code

+* Comments and documentation.
+* Multiple phases of refactoring to ensure code quality and minimise duplication.
+* Cohesion and loose coupling by keeping data retrieval, manipulation, and presentation in separate classes.
+* Made use of powerful Swift language features such as escaping closures for asynchronous operations:
+    ```
+    func getClientName() {
+        apiManager.getClientName { (name) in
+            self.updateWelcomeBackLabel(withName: name)
+        }
+    }
+    ```

 ### User Interface

 * The icon was obtained by inverting the colors of the original Staling app icon, to suggest a companion app.
 * Designs were achieved by following Apple's Human Interface Guidelines.
 Starling's purple color was used for highlights.

-### Code

-* Comments and documentation.
-* Multiple phases of refactoring to ensure code quality and minimise duplication.
-* Cohesion and loose coupling by keeping data retrieval, manipulation, and presentation in separate classes.
-* Made use of powerful Swift language features such as escaping closures for asynchronous operations.

 ## Acknowledgments